 Your doctor might treat chest pain with medication, noninvasive procedures, surgery, or a combination of these methods.
 Treatment depends on the cause and severity of your chest pain.

 Treatments for heart-related causes of chest pain include:

 Treatments for other causes of chest pain include:

 What is the outlook for people with chest pain?

-Your doctor can treat and resolve chest pain due to many common conditions.
+Your doctor can treat and resolve chest pain caused by many common conditions.
 These may include acid reflux, anxiety attacks, and asthma or related disorders.

 However, chest pain can also be a symptom of a life-threatening condition.
 Seek immediate medical treatment if you think you may be experiencing a heart attack or another heart problem.
 This can save your life.
 Once your doctor diagnoses you, they can recommend additional treatments to manage your condition.